ketanchoyal/mapbox_search/README.md

 - PlaceSearch and ReverseGeoCoding classes are now merged into one class called GeoCoding with two methods `getPlaces` and `getAddress` since both of them are using the same API.
 - MapBox's new [SearchBox API](https://docs.mapbox.com/api/search/search-box/) is added to the package.
+- Instead of throwing exceptions, the package now returns `ApiResponse` Record which can be either `Success` or `Failure` and can be handled using `fold` method.
+- Location class is now converted to a record.
+- List of coordinates are now converted to a record `(lat: double, long: doube)` whereever possible.

 This package provides easy api calls to MapBox Search API.